helins/binf.cljc/README.md

 BinF is highly versatile because it leverages what the host offers, following the Clojure mindset.
 The following main concepts must be understood.

-A view is an object encompassing a raw chunk of memory and offering utilities for manipulating it: reading and/or writing binary data.
+A **view** is an object encompassing a raw chunk of memory and offering utilities for manipulating it: reading and/or writing binary data.
 Such a chunk of memory could be a byte array or a file.
 It does not really matter since views abstract those chunks.

-More precisely, a view is anything that implement at least some of the protocols defined in the `helins.binf.protocol` namespace.
+More precisely, a view is anything that implements at least some of the protocols defined in the `helins.binf.protocol` namespace.
 Only rarely will the user implement anything since BinF already enhances common classes.